OFFIS-mosaik/mosaik/docs/tutorials/a-first-scenario.rst

    Each simulator may offer several different models and will usually allow you to create as many entities of each model as you need.
    All entities created in one simulator will run at the same time during the simulation, but each may work with different inputs and produce its own output.
-   The entity’s model describes how the input to (and output of) the entity must be structured.
+   The role of the entity's model is to describe how the input to (and output of) the entity must be structured.

-   We use entities because multiple entities in one simulator are usually more efficient than starting a whole new instance of the simulator for each entity.
+   We use entities because having one simulator calculate multiple similar things at once is usually more efficient than starting a whole new instance of the simulator for each thing.
    We recommend that you only start several instances of a simulator when you need it to run at multiple points within the same time step or when the simulator does not support multiple entities.

 Our highly realistic weather model will be based on random values provided by the built-in input simulator.